jaspervdj/hakyll/README.markdown

         </body>
     </html>

-We can now combine the rendering actions:
+We can now combine the rendering actions (I use `>>=` notation here):

-    page <- readPage "text.markdown"
-    render <- (renderPage "templates/sample.html" page >>=
-                renderPage "templates/default.html")

-Of course, you can't really do anything with the render if you don't write it to a file somewhere.
-That's why the function `renderAndWrite` exists:

     readPage "text.markdown" >>=
+        render "templates/sample.html" >>=
+        render "templates/default.html" >>=
+        writePage

+Jolly good fun and all that, but you can imagine that when we render over nine thousand posts, our generator will be busy for a while.
+That's why we have the `depends` function.
+It takes a url and a list of dependencies as arguments, and an IO action.
+The trick is that this IO action will only be executed if any of the dependencies is newer than the url given.
+In our example, we would write:

+    depends "text.html" ["text.markdown", "templates/sample.html", "templates/default.html"]
-        renderPage "templates/sample.html" page >>=
+            (readPage "text.markdown" >>= render "templates/sample.html" >>=
-        renderAndWrite "templates/default.html"
+             render "templates/default.html" >>= writePage)

-Now, where will this file be written?
-In `_site/text.html`, of course!
-That's because the page still contains a key called `url`, which the renderAndWrite function uses to determine the file destination.
+Not exactly the prettiest code I've ever seen.
+Because rendering a page with a number of templates is very common, there's a `renderChain` function to do this for us.
+The above can be replaced by

+      renderChain ["templates/sample.html", "templates/default.html"] $
+            createPagePath "text.markdown"

+The `renderChain` function will automatically check dependencies and write the page.
+In fact, it is recommended that you __always__ use this, even when there's only one template in the chain.

 ## More advanced things

 Sometimes, you want to create a `Page` from scratch, without reading from a file.
 There are functions to do that for you, and I suggest you read the documentation of `Text.Hakyll.Page`.
 As a more advanced example, I will explain the RSS system I wrote for my website.

     |-- generate.hs
     |-- posts